MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-java.md

 ::: moniker range=">=azs-2102"

-To use the latest versions of all the services, use the **latest** profile as the dependency.
+To use the latest version of the services, use the **2020-09-01-hybrid** profile as the dependency.

   - To use the latest profile, the dependency is **com.azure.resourcemanager**.
+The **2020-09-01-hybrid** profile Java packages provide a consistent experience with Azure.
+The packages share the same group ID as Azure **com.azure.resourcemanager**.
+The artifact ID and namespaces are also the same as global Azure.
+This helps in porting your Azure app to Azure Stack Hub.
   - The profile is specified in the `pom.xml` file as a dependency, which loads modules automatically if you choose the right class from the dropdown list (as you would with .NET).
   - To use specific API versions for a resource type in a specific resource provider, use the specific API versions defined through Intellisense.